aortem/dartstream/CONTRIBUTING.md

 ## Licensing

-The code in this project is licensed under the BSD license.
-This license allows you to use, modify, and distribute the code freely as long as you include the original license and copyright notice in your version.
+All Dartstream packages are licensed under BSD-3, except for the *Dartstream SDK packages*, which are licensed from third party software Aortem Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
+See the [LICENSE](LICENSE.md) file for more details.

 ## Acknowledgments